 It is now a legal requirement that all deposits are held by a Government backed scheme and we use the Deposit Protection Service.
 They will physically hold the deposit and deal with this.

 This is a legal document with precise terms and conditions of the tenancy.
 It is to help you the tenant and the landlord to lay out the terms of the tenancy.
 Our tenancy has been approved by Trading Standards and is one of the only companies in Brighton and Hove to have had this done

 If you have a problem at your property and you think it needs dealing with then you can contact our dedicated administration team who will be able to help you.
 We will inform your landlord and if necessary call upon one of the many trusted tradesmen we have from our extensive database of contractors.
 They will then contact you direct to deal with any problems that you may have.

 Your landlord and ourselves must give you sufficient notice if we wish to enter the property, except in the case of an emergency, when there may be a burst pipe or other emergency.
 For instance the normal notice is 24 hours.

 You are signing a Tenancy Agreement that is for a fixed term and therefore you are responsible for that property during that term.
-The most common duties you have to perform are such as paying your rent on time, paying the household bills without delay, reporting any damages you notice and maintaining the property as clean and as tidy as possible.
+The most common duties you have to perform are paying your rent on time, paying the household bills without delay, reporting any damages you notice and maintaining the property as clean and as tidy as possible.
 It is important that you read through the tenancy in order to understand your responsibilities.